Our Valued Patients,

 - You will notice that our team is wearing additional personal protective equipment to enhance everyone’s safety.

-We look forward to seeing you and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
+We look forward to seeing you and are happy to answer any questions you may have about the steps we take to keep you, every patient, and our staff safe in our practice.
 To make an appointment, please call our office at (925) 736-4201.
 Thank you for being our patient.
-We value your trust and loyalty and look forward to welcoming back our patients, neighbors and friends.
+We value your trust and loyalty and look forward to caring for our patients, neighbors and friends.